Who We Are

 OUR MISSION

-JA South Africa inspires and prepares young people to succeed in global economy
+JA South Africa inspires and prepares young people to succeed in the global economy

 A circular puzzle with four interlocking pieces in yellow, blue, teal, and green, arranged in a clockwise order.